New to WordPress?

 - 7 Best Push Notifications Plugins For WordPress

-I hope I have mentioned every possible way to install a WordPress plugin here in this article.
+I hope this tutorial will help you in every possible way to install a WordPress plugin.
 This is one basic thing to know about WordPress but still, it is one important part to be learned by every new blogger.

 If you find it easy to understand.
 All I ask you to spread the words, as there are plenty of new bloggers out there who are still figuring out how to do it.